Buying a REO or foreclosure in Tampa

-REO's or Real Estate Owned are houses that have been foreclosed upon which the bank or mortage company currently holds.
-This differs from real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be willing to pay with cash in hand.
-To top everything off, you'll receive the property entirely as is.
-That could comprise existing liens and even current denizens that need to be expelled.
+REO's or Real Estate Owned are houses which have completed the foreclosure process which the bank or mortage company presently possesses.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be able to pay with cash in hand.
+Finally, you'll accept the property entirely as is.
+That possibly could consist of current liens and even current occupants that may require eviction.

-A REO, on the contrary, is a much cleaner and attractive option.
+A REO, on the contrary, is a more tidy and attractive proposition.
 The REO property did not find a buyer during foreclosure auction.
-The bank now owns it.
-The bank will deal with the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to reveal any defects of which they are informed.
+Now the lender owns it.
+The bank will take care of the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from standard disclosure requirements.
+For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to tell you about any defects they are knowledgeable of.

-It's commonly believed that any REO must be a good deal and an chance for easy money.
-This isn't always true.
+It is sometimes assumed that any REO must be a good buy and an chance for easy money.
+This isn't necessarily true.
 You have to be prudent about buying a REO if your intent is make a profit.
-While it's true that the bank is often anxious to sell it soon, they are also strongly interested to get as much as they can for it.
+While it's true that the bank is typically anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
-However there are also many REO's that are not good buys and may not be money makers.
+The bargains with money making potential exist, and many people do very well flipping foreclosures.
+However there are also many REO's that are not good buys and not likely to turn a profit.

 All set to make an offer?

-Most lenders have a REO department that you'll work with in buying a REO property from them.
-Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
-Since banks most commonly sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
+Since banks most commonly sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to make a counter offer.
-From there it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
-Be aware, you'll be working with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've presented your offer, you can expect the bank to counter offer.
+At this point it will be up to you to decide whether to accept their counter, or make another counter offer.
+Understand, you'll be contending with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.